mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * The protocol uses two types of tree structures:
   * Merkle trees for commitment to a set + compact membership proofs
-  * Ratchet trees for deriving secrets shared among a group of participants
+  * Asynchronous ratchet trees for deriving secrets shared among a group of participants
   * Both trees share a common structure and terminology
   * Differ only in how nodes are created and combined
 * Structure: Maximally balanced
   * Note flat representation
 * Terminology:
+  * Direct path for a node in a tree
+    * The direct path for a node consists of the node, and each of its ancestors until the root
+  * Copath for a node in a tree (== Merkle inclusion proof)
+    * The copath for a node consists of every node in its path's sibling node (aside from the root node, which has no sibling)
   * Frontier of a tree
-  * Copath for a node in a tree (== Merkle inclusion proof)
-  * Direct path for a node in a tree
+    * The frontier of a tree is the set of nodes that would be the copath of a node added to the right of the tree
 * Instance must specify:
   * Required crypto parameters
   * Node content